Special Offer

 Short-term roles, especially more than one of them, can be a sign of problems.
 Ask questions about why they left.
 This can tell you a couple of things.
 If they start complaining about colleagues and bosses, it's a red flag that they might be hard to get along with.

-Also, if they talk about issues they had that will be the same with the position you're offering, you know it's probably not a good fit.
-For example, if they left because they had to work weekends, and you'll need them to work weekends.
+Furthermore, if they talk about issues they had that will likely occur in the position you're offering, then you know it's probably not a good fit.

 5.